alessandrolepri/New__Lab/README.md

 * Clone the repo on your local
 * install all dependency 'npm i'
-* get the data 'node index.js'
+* get the data from terminal typing 'node index.js' to get all the result to the terminal page

 ## Solution